Attraction tickets | TicketLens

 tickets

 Visitors can enter St. Peter’s Basilica free of charge.
-The climb to the Dome costs €8 if you intend to climb the stairs or €10 if you climb up to the terrace with help of an elevator and then with 320 stairs, €5 for reduced ticket with stairs only.
+The climb to the Dome costs €10 if you take the elevator to the terrace and then climb 320 stairs, €8 for climbing all 551 stairs, and €5 for the reduced ticket with stairs only.

 how to get there